solidi/writing/41-the-next-fantastic-software-project-code-name.md

 Each server had a name from one of the Greek/Roman gods. `Pollux,` `Apollo,` `Castor,` all had a memorable name and function. `Castor` was the webserver, `Pollux` was the file server.
 The list went on down each metallic bay.
 And when we added a server, [we plotted how](https://datatracker.ietf.org/doc/html/rfc1178) to name it well. `Hermes,` one of our later additions, was where we dropped questionable payloads; it was a mess of libations.

 These names and their power are *pervasive*, sticky in my mind forever.
-But naming servers this way is archaic today and challenges the typically discussed [pets/cattle metaphor](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
+But today, naming servers this way is archaic and challenges the discussed [pets/cattle metaphor](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
 If I squint hard enough, the names could be construed as fungible parts.

 I still remember those machines, the projects they hosted, and the people that showed me how.
 I cannot remember any of the server clusters I managed since.
 And I haven't seen enough of this clever thinking.
 We need more of that geek passion while we horizontally scale to infinity.